adolfosbh/hugo-sources/personalSite/content/work/cv.md

 **Professional Experience**

-* Chief Technical Officer at [Gaming Experience](http://tgx.es/), mainly focused on managing the technical department that develops the on-line web platform and mobile app that provide services for *gamers*.
+* Chief Technical Officer at [Gaming Experience](https://gamingexp.com/), mainly focused on managing the technical department that develops the on-line web platform and mobile app that provide services for *gamers*, 2017-2018.
 * Researcher/Technologist at [Open Canarias S.L](http://opencanarias.es/), mainly focused in Model-Driven Engineering.
 Building Eclipse-based tools.
 2007-2012.
 * Researcher at [University of La Laguna](http://www.ull.es/), researching on Software Engineering and Model-Driven Engineering, 2006-2007.
 * Programmer at [Jadacom Networks](http://www.jadacom.com), mainly developing dynamic web pages, using MySQL and PHP technology, 2005-2006.